 26.6 You acknowledge that certain information submitted for the purposes of a domain name registration will be published on the internet via “WHOIS” services.
 Where available, ID Protection may be purchased in order to make Your details private.

-26.7 The Company may reject in its sole discretion any request to register a particular domain name.
+26.7 We may reject in its sole discretion any request to register a particular domain name.

-26.8 The Company will not offer any advice in relation to any actual or potential domain name dispute, and will have no liability in respect of the suspension or loss of a domain name by You as a result of any domain name arbitration procedure or court proceedings.
+26.8 We will not offer any advice in relation to any actual or potential domain name dispute, and will have no liability in respect of the suspension or loss of a domain name by You as a result of any domain name arbitration procedure or court proceedings.

-26.9 The Company will have no responsibility for Your use or retention of a domain name once registered, and it will be Your responsibility to ensure that domain names are renewed and that applicable renewal charges are paid.
+26.9 We will have no responsibility for Your use or retention of a domain name once registered, and it will be Your responsibility to ensure that domain names are renewed and that applicable renewal charges are paid.

-26.10 You acknowledge that domain names will be subject to the rules and policies from time to time of the relevant registry or registration authority, and the Customer agrees to abide by all such rules and policies.
+26.10 You acknowledge that domain names will be subject to the rules and policies from time to time of the relevant registry or registration authority, and You agree to abide by all such rules and policies.

-26.12 Charges payable in respect of domain name services will be as specified on the Registration Form / as agreed between the Company and You.
+26.12 Charges payable in respect of domain name services will be as specified on the Registration Form.